cjcliffe/CubicSDR-Manual/application-window.rst

 There are currently several analog modulation types available:

 * AM: Amplitude
-    * AM with carrier signal, Default 6kHz, Min 500Hz, Max 500kHz
+    * AM with carrier signal, Default 6 kHz, Min 500 Hz, Max 500 kHz
 * FM: Frequency
-    * Default 200kHz bandwidth, Min 500Hz, Max 500kHz, Mono
+    * Default 200 kHz bandwidth, Min 500 Hz, Max 500 kHz, Mono
 * FMS: Stereo Frequency
-    * Default 200kHz, Min 100kHz, Max 500kHz, Stereo (multiplex)
+    * Default 200 kHz, Min 100 kHz, Max 500 kHz, Stereo (multiplex)
     * Properties:
         * De-emphasis: set the de-emphasis to balance the bass and treble to intended ranges (default 75us)
 * NBFM: Narrow-Band Frequency
-    * Default 12.5kHz, Min 500Hz, Max 500kHz, Mono
+    * Default 12.5 kHz, Min 500 Hz, Max 500 kHz, Mono
 * LSB: Lower-Side Band
-    * Lower-Side Band of AM (no carrier), Default 2.7kHz, Min 250Hz, Max 250kHz
+    * Lower-Side Band of AM (no carrier), Default 2.7 kHz, Min 250 Hz, Max 250 kHz
 * USB: Upper-Side Band
-    * Upper-Side Band of AM (no carrier), Default 2.7kHz, Min 250Hz, Max 250kHz
+    * Upper-Side Band of AM (no carrier), Default 2.7 kHz, Min 250 Hz, Max 250 kHz
 * DSB: Dual-Side Band
-    * Same as AM but without carrier signal, Default 5.4kHz, Min 500Hz, Max 500kHz
+    * Same as AM but without carrier signal, Default 5.4 kHz, Min 500 Hz, Max 500 kHz
 * I/Q: Raw I/Q Pass-Thru (No Modulation)
     * Raw I/Q samples that would normally go to a modem are passed through to the sound card for use elsewhere.
 Bandwidth is fixed to the selected sound card output frequency and will change along with it.
 Note that turning the Audio Gain down to a low level will disable gain completely and output the raw decimated samples.